Ahmed-Arafat10/Database2-Labs-CIC/Lab #3.md

     - `order_quantity` int not null default(1)

-> VIP Note: we can see that we have two `Primary keys` in `order_details` this is because the relationship between `order` & `product` tables is `Many-To-Many`, so in this case the `primary key` is called `composite primary key` where we cannot EVER have the same combination for example if `pid` = 1 & `oid` = 1 we cannot have any record (row) having the same value, but we can have `pid` = 1 & `oid` is 2
+> VIP Note: we can see that we have two `Primary keys` in `order_details` this is because the relationship between `orders` & `product` tables is `Many-To-Many`, so in this case the `primary key` is called `composite primary key` where we cannot EVER have the same combination for example if `pid` = 1 & `oid` = 1 we cannot have any record (row) having the same value, but we can have `pid` = 1 & `oid` is 2